Munish-Sethi/pers-blog/docs/azure-resources.md

 ## Introduction

 Maintaining an up-to-date inventory of Azure resources and their associated tags is critical for governance, cost management, and compliance.
 This article provides a detailed, production-grade approach to programmatically fetching Azure resource metadata and synchronizing it with a SQL Server database using Python.
-All code and explanations are generic, with no organization-specific names.

 ---

 ## 1. Authentication: Secure Access to Azure APIs

 Before accessing Azure resources, authenticate using a secure method.
 The function below demonstrates using the Azure Identity SDK's `ClientSecretCredential` for authentication.
-This is a common approach for automation scenarios, but for higher security, certificate-based authentication is recommended (see other articles in this series).
+This is a common approach for automation scenarios, but for higher security, certificate-based authentication is recommended (see other article [Certificate Based Authorization for Azure AD](azure-ad-certificate.md).)

 ### Deep Dive: `get_azure_credential` Function